-What does stepping further on the trail mean to you?
+What does Hike Your Turf mean to you?
+Spending time outside can be as simple as a step out of your front door.
 For some, it means hiking for the first time!
-So, we’ve compiled a list of things to consider before getting out on the trail this Spring
+So, we’ve compiled a list of things to consider before getting out on the trail this Fall.

 - Start small